 TURN IT INTO A BUSINESS

 The path from business concept to actual business can feel elusive and overwhelming.
-But there is a methodical process that can simplify that path and increase your odds of success.
-The Fellowship at the Startup Collaborative was established to walk founders through that step-by-step progression.
+The Fellowship at the Startup Collaborative was established to walk founders through that step-by-step progression all leading to your first funding opportunities.

 It’s as easy as an application and a conversation.
 We’ll talk about you and your motivation.
 Then, we’ll discuss your idea and its viability as a scalable product.